pardot/api-docs/docs/kb/api-version-4.md

 Querying by Pardot `id` or Salesforce `fid` will only return the one matching prospect.
 * **Update:** Prospects can no longer be updated when referenced via `email` alone.
 This is because there may now be multiple prospects with the same email address.
+Instead, you must use either the Pardot `id` or Salesforce `fid` references.
 * **Upsert:** Upsert query by `email` will *always* create a new prospect.
 Upsert by Pardot `id` or Salesforce `fid` will update or create as needed.
 See [Upserting Prospects](/kb/api-version-4/prospects/#upserting-prospects) for more details.